Chateaudun, Eure-et-Loir: visitors guide

 Other sites of interest in Chateaudun

-Interesting stories are attached to the Foulon Caves (on rue des Fouleries) - occupied in prehistoric times, they later served as a refuge for the inhabitants of the town during the great fire.
-The guided tour of the caves extends over almost a kilometre of the complex.
+Interesting stories are attached to the Foulon Caves on rue des Fouleries - occupied in prehistoric times, they later served as a refuge for the inhabitants of the town during the great fire.
+A guided tour of the caves is available and explores almost a kilometre of the complex.

 Chateaudun is a 3* ville Fleurie and there are various well maintained parks and gardens, including the Grands-Moulins Gardens in a picturesque setting on the banks of the Loir and the recreation of a medieval garden next to the castle.

 There are various traditional towns and villages in the region, but the two most popular destinations near Chateaudun are both important towns with impressive cathedrals: at Chartres to the north and Orleans to the south-east.

 ... or see ALL recommended places to visit in Eure-et-Loir

 Chateaudun has received the following tourist classifications: recommended detour town (plus beau detour);